MGMT5639 Commercialisation Management Project

 - Students are able to (1) have a better understanding of the stages through which they must take their project to achieve commercialisation and (2) know how best to configure their business case to achieve maximum success in securing external financing and market adoption.

-- Typically this unit is assessed in the following ways: (1) research proposal; (2) research report; and (3) research presentation.
+- Indicative assessments in this unit are as follows: (1) research proposal; (2) research report; and (3) research presentation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.